Jasguerrero/edo/README.md

 ## Web crawler

-If no city is provided it will run NYC by default
+If no city is provided, it will default to running NYC on startup with docker-compose.
+You can check the logs with `docker logs placer-edo_web-crawler_1`.
+After seeing `Web crawler finished for city={city}`, you can query the results:

 ```
 docker-compose run web-crawler [CITY]